willprice/willprice.github.io/notes/learning_processing/notes.md

 {% endhighlight %}

 ## TRANSFORMATIONS

 Transformations are carried out by moving the origin using the `translate()` function, `translate(x,y)` moves the origin by `x` to the right and `y` down.
 Rotate is used to spin the canvas around the origin clockwise: `rotate(x)` will rotate the canvas by `x` radians.
-To handle multiple translations when dealing with lots of shapes etc, it makes sense to save tratu
+To handle multiple translations when dealing with lots of shapes etc, it makes sense to save transformations, this is handled by storing translations and rotations in a matrix, this matrix can be pushed to a stack using `matrixPush()` and popped using `matrixPop()` (pushing is like saving and removing, popping is like restoring, look up how stacks work).

+Here's a good example of a variety of transformative functions:
+{% highlight java %}
+{{includes boxes.pde}}
+{% endhighlight %}

+<canvas data-processing-sources="sketches/boxes.pde"></canvas>